99 Homes: Plot

-Almost as soon as he begins working for Rick, Dennis tells Rick to keep the checks Rick offers as payment, so that he can buy back the house from which he was evicted.
-Rick warns him not to get sentimental about real estate and tells him to keep his money for now, since it is not enough to buy the house back.
-However, they make a deal with Rick to buy back his family's old house, but the legal process prevents them from moving in immediately.
+Dennis tells Rick to keep the checks Rick offers as payment so that he can buy back the house from which he was evicted.
+Rick warns him not to get sentimental about real estate and tells him to keep his money.
+However, they make a deal to buy back his family's old house, but the legal process prevents them from moving in immediately.
 Nonetheless, he surprises his mother and son, showing them the house and telling them they will move back in.

-Meanwhile, an evicted homeowner living in the same motel as Dennis and his family recognizes and threatens him.
-He denies knowing the man, but his mother and son are suspicious of how he's making money.
-Having witnessed the malicious calls Rick often gets, he decides to move out of the motel room immediately by selling the family home and buying a much more luxurious home instead.
+Meanwhile, an evicted homeowner, who starts living in the same motel as Dennis and his family, recognizes and threatens him.
+Dennis denies knowing the man, but Lynn and his son become suspicious of how he is making money.
+Having witnessed the malicious calls Rick often gets, Dennis decides to move out of the motel immediately by selling the family home and buying a more luxurious home instead.

-When Dennis brings his mother and son to the luxurious house and informs them he bought it and sold their old house so they could get out of the motel room immediately, his mother does not believe at first that he has bought the house.
-Then Dennis' mother is shocked by the loss of their long-time home and is repelled as she realizes Dennis got his new-found wealth by helping Rick victimize vulnerable homeowners who have financial problems.
-Connor is also unhappy with the arrangement and sides with his grandmother as they leave Dennis to stay with her brother.
+Lynn is shocked by the loss of their long-time home and repelled as she realizes Dennis got his newfound wealth by helping Rick victimize vulnerable homeowners who have financial problems.
+She leaves with Connor to stay with her brother.

-Rick puts together a multimillion-dollar real estate deal, but it is jeopardized by a legal case brought by a homeowner (the father of Connor's best friend) he is trying to evict.
+Rick puts together a multimillion-dollar real estate deal, but it is jeopardized by a legal case brought by a homeowner he is trying to evict.
 The deal is set to collapse if the homeowner wins as he asserts there is not a full set of documents to evict him.
-Rick forges the document and entrusts Dennis to deliver it to the court, which puts him in a moral dilemma.
-Dennis eventually obeys Rick's order to deliver the missing document to court that defeats the homeowner's legal case.
+Rick forges a missing document and entrusts Dennis to deliver it to the court, which puts him in a moral dilemma.
+Dennis delivers the missing document, defeating the homeowner's legal case.

 The subsequent eviction turns into an armed stand-off.
-Fearing that the man, whose family is also in the house, will likely be killed in a shoot-out, Dennis falsely confesses to having forged the document.
-The homeowner surrenders, and Dennis is escorted to the law enforcement's car so that they can speak with Rick.
-Despite the apparent betrayal, Rick praises his actions, and quietly thanks him; presumably for taking the blame for the forged document.
-As Dennis waits in the car, the homeowner's son smiles at him, then quickly runs away.
+Fearing that the man, whose family is in the house, will be killed in a shoot-out, Dennis confesses to giving a forged document to the court.
+The homeowner surrenders, and Dennis is escorted to the law enforcement's car so they can speak with Rick.
+As Dennis waits in the car, the homeowner's son smiles at him.